Inocence/Hcola/README.md

 # Hcola
-development framework for back-end developer by python3.6，etc. generate document or add testing data
+Development framework for back-end developer by python3.6, for example, generate document or add testing data
 ## Explain
 ```
 action